seqscope/NovaScope-exemplary-downstream-analysis/docs/Seurat/step1-preprocess.md

 ```

 ### Step 1.2 Filtering
-Prepare a quality-controlled (QCed) feature and SGE matrix in a merged format, filtered by gene types and density.
+Prepare a quality-controlled (QCed) feature file and SGE matrix into a FICTURE-compatible format, filtered by gene types and density.

 Input & Output